SurajVishwakarma333/JDBC/README.md

 ### Steps to connect java with any databases ;

-         1) import the package.  eg: java.sql.*
+1) import the package.

+         eg: java.sql.*

-         2) a.Load the driver.   eg: com.mysql.jdbc.driver
+2) a.Load the driver.

+         eg: com.mysql.jdbc.driver

-            b.Register the driver.  eg: Class.forName(com.mysql.jdbc.driver)
+   b.Register the driver.

+         eg: Class.forName(com.mysql.jdbc.driver)

-         3) Establish the Connection. eg: using DriverManager
+3) Establish the Connection.

+         eg: using DriverManager

 4) Create the Statement.

          Statements are of 3 typyes : Normal , Prepared and Callable.

-         5) Execute the Query.  eg: by using any statement from step 4
+5) Execute the Query.

+         eg: by using any statement from step 4

-         6) Process Result.     eg:ResultSet
+6) Process Result.

+         eg:ResultSet

 7) close.

+         st.close();

+         con.close();

 ### Synatx of all above steps :